Ickworth House: Architecture

 As one of England's more unusual houses, Ickworth has been unflatteringly described as resembling "a huge bulk, newly arrived from another planet" and as "an overgrown folly".
 It is now being architecturally reassessed and recognised as the only building in England comparable with the monumental works of Boullée and Ledoux.

 The design concept was based on the designs of Italian architect Antonio Asprucci, most noted for his work at the Villa Borghese, which the Bishop-Earl had seen.
-Asprucci's plans were adapted and the building work overseen by English architects Francis Sandys and his brother Joseph Sandys.
+Asprucci's plans were adapted and the building work overseen by the Irish architects Francis Sandys and his brother Joseph Sandys.